douaemaarouf/personal-portfolio/design-plan/design-journey-m1.md

 > Pseudocode to show/hide (toggle) the navigation menu (narrow screens) when the hamburger button is clicked:

 ```
-when the hamburger button is clicked:
 if the navigation menu is not visible:
-    TODO: pseudocode
+  Add class "show-nav" to the navigation menu
+  Add class "active" to hamburger button to transform to X
 else:
-    TODO: pseudocode
+  Remove class "show-nav" from the navigation menu
+  Remove class "active" from hamburger button to return to hamburger icon
 ```

 > Media queries are prohibited to show/hide the hamburger menu for this assignment.